HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 {{<highlight c>}}
 int integerVariable;
 {{</highlight>}}
 This code declares an integer variable with the name “integerVariable”.
-Right now it holds no value and if would try to access it you would encounter an error.
+Right now it holds no value and if would try to access it, you would encounter an error.

-You can assign to variables using the `=` sign.
+You can assign values to variables using the `=` sign.
 {{<highlight c>}}
 int integerVariable;
 integerVariable = 1;
 {{</highlight>}}
 This would initialize our integerVariable to “1”.

 We could also do this in just one step:
 {{<highlight c>}}
 int integerVariable = 1;
 {{</highlight>}}
 Assignment is always done form the right side of the `=` sign to the left.
-This also means, that any code on the right side will first be evaluated before it is assigned to the varible on the left:
+This also means, that any code on the right side will first be evaluated before it is assigned to the variable on the left:

 {{<highlight c>}}
 int integerVariable = 1+1;
 {{</highlight>}}